thzinc/gunviolencearchive-client/docs/gva/gva_query.md

 ### Options

 ```
       --from string                             Specify the start date to filter results by (inclusive)
   -h, --help                                    help for query
       --in-state string                         Specify a state to filter results by
+      --participant-age int                     Specify the age in years of any participant to evaluate (default -1)
+      --participant-age-comparator Comparator   Specify how to compare the participant age (default is equal to)
       --to string                               Specify the end date to filter results by (inclusive)
   -u, --url string                              Specify a URL to use as the root for accessing the API (default "https://www.gunviolencearchive.org")
 ```

 ### Options inherited from parent commands